Catalonia’s ruling separatist parties are drifting apart.

 His successor, Carles Puigdemont, created Together for Catalonia but fled Spain after presiding over an outlawed referendum that was meant to be binding in 2017.
 He, and other members of the Catalan regional government, were deposed and prosecuted.
 Seven are in prison.
 Puigdemont lives in Belgium.

-Puigdemont’s successor, Quim Torra, was forced out by Spanish authorities for refusing to remove a banner calling for the release of the prisoners from his residence in Barcelona.
+Puigdemont’s successor, Quim Torra, was forced out for refusing to remove a banner calling for the release of the prisoners from his residence in Barcelona.

 Torra’s resignation triggered early elections, which are due in February.